Share this Article

 - Do the same with feminine hygiene products

 - Resist the temptation to use the toilet as a “garbage can” when cleaning out the fridge.
+Just don't do this.

 - Be aware that non-soluble elements of body scrubs and other beauty products may collect in the bend of a pipe.
+(True story: It took about two weeks of using an apricot body scrub—which is like gravel—to clog the pipes in a NYC rental.
+This was the late '90s when we didn't know any better.)

-Or, just follow Campanelli’s clear advice: “Toilets are for “number one," “number two,” and toilet paper.
+And be sure to follow Campanelli’s clear advice: “Toilets are for “number one," “number two,” and toilet paper.
 That’s it.”
 (For even more recommendations on responsible disposal, head to New York City's web page dedicated to education about, and eradication of "fatbergs."

 You Might Also Like